Christos Lagos, Esq.Partner

 In 1998, Christos Lagos began his legal career as a prosecutor in Miami.
 He handled hundreds of cases ranging from traffic fatalities to life felonies.
 He conducted hearings, prepared witnesses for trial, selected juries, conducted opening statements, examined witnesses, and delivered closing arguments.
 He spent hours each day in court either handling hearings or on trial.
 With a solid foundation in trial advocacy, Mr. Lagos entered private practice in 2001 and turned his attention to civil litigation.

 Over the next 17 years, Mr. Lagos has successfully litigated against major consumer product and automobile manufacturers, insurance companies, property owners, health care providers, trucking and transportation companies, and other entities and corporations.
 Throughout his career, Mr. Lagos has handled several notable landmark cases.
-Most recently, he filed the first wrongful death lawsuit in the bridge collapse that occurred at Florida International University on March 15, 2018.
+Most recently, Mr. Lagos filed the first wrongful death lawsuit in the bridge collapse that occurred at Florida International University on March 15, 2018.
 At the present time, all 18 personal injury and wrongful death cases are consolidated for initial pretrial and discovery.
 Mr. Lagos is among the lead attorneys in this action and serving as Liaison Counsel.

 Christos Lagos has been designated as a "Top Lawyer" in Civil Litigation by the South Florida Legal Guide, named an ALM "Top Rated Lawyer" in the categories of Personal Injury and Litigation, and listed in "South Florida's Top Rated Lawyers" in the categories of Civil Law and Personal Injury.
 Mr. Lagos has been selected as one of "America's Top 100 High Stakes Litigators."
 This honor is reserved to identify the nation's most exceptional trial attorneys in high value, high stakes legal matters.
 Mr. Lagos received the highest rating of "Superb" from the Avvo attorney rating service.
 Mr. Lagos received "America's Most Honored Professionals - Top 1%" award by American Registry.
 In 2004, Mr. Lagos achieved the "AV Preeminent" rating by the Martindale-Hubbell Law Directory after a confidential peer review from members of the Bar and Judiciary.
 According to Martindale-Hubbell, this is the highest rating, indicating "the highest level of legal ability" and "the pinnacle of professional excellence."
 He has received an AV Preeminent rating for the past 14 consecutive years.